thejsway/thejsway/manuscript/chapter05.md

 ### Usefulness of functions

 A complex problem is generally more manageable when broken down in simpler subproblems.
 Computer programs are no exception to this rule.
-Writen as a combinaison of several short and task-focused functions, a program will be easier to understand and to update than a monolitic one.
+Writen as a combinaison of several short and focused functions, a program will be easier to understand and to update than a monolitic one.
 As an added bonus, some functions could be reused in other programs!

 Creating functions can also be a solution to the problem of [code duplication](https://en.wikipedia.org/wiki/Duplicate_code): instead of being duplicated at several places, a piece of code is centralized in a function and called from anywhere when needed.